How to apply

 After creating the account and starting a new application:

-• Say that you want to be considered for a graduate assistantship.
-We provide support to all graduate students.
+- Note that we provide five years of guaranteed support to all admitted graduate students.
 This is usually in the form of a teaching assistantship for your first two years and a research assistantship after that.
 We also consider everyone admitted for recruiting fellowships.

 Step 3: Write the academic and personal statements